MikeTheReader/solid-gilded-rose/README.md

 Extracted all the item-type logic to their own QualityCalculator objects.
 Have a structure that looks like a factory in there, so I'll move that in the next refactor.

+*third_refacto* - Pull items into a factor.
+Directly addresses the Dependency Inversion Principle, in that the GildedRose class no longer has to know about the concretions of the quality calculators.
+May eventually move these into something else so they are more closely tied to the item names themselves and favor composition over this factory approach, but it works for now.

 ## Gilded Rose Requirements Specification